Effective date: April 29, 2019

 - Establish reporting to and coordination with funding agencies;

-- Develop “community-based” contracts to streamline acquisition of services;
+- Develop “community-based” contracts to streamline the acquisition of services;

-- Develop a standard approach to communicating any data/resource stewardship, policy-based, regulatory, contractual and financial obligations related to the access to and use of XR technologies.
+- Develop a standard approach to communicating any data/resource stewardship, policy-based, regulatory, contractual, and financial obligations related to accessing and using XR technologies.